Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

+Figure~\ref{fig:summary_fb15k237} provides an overall overview of the results obtained on FB15K-237.
+For the results for each individual configuration, we refer to Figure~\ref{fig:all_configs_fb15k237_adam} in Appendix \pageref{fig:all_configs_fb15k237_adam}.
+We can observe that TuckER outperforms the other interaction models followed by RotatE.
+DistMult again obtains surprisingly good results (Table ~\ref{fig:all_configs_fb15k237_adam} in Appendix~\pageref{fig:all_configs_fb15k237_adam}) considering that the interaction model enforces symmetric relations.
+The results illustrate again that choosing a suitable composition is essential for the performance of an interaction model.
+For instance, TuckER and QuatE perform well only with dedicated compositions.
+A further example is DistMult, which again obtains surprisingly good results (Table ~\ref{fig:all_configs_fb15k237_adam} in Appendix \pageref{fig:all_configs_fb15k237_adam}) considering that the interaction model enforces symmetric relations.
+DistMult, however, achieves a strong performance only when composed with the \ac{lcwa} and the \ac{cel} (Table ~\ref{best_models_fb15k237} in Appendix \pageref{best_models_fb15k237}), highlighting that a simple interaction model can obtain strong performance when composed beneficially.

-Figure~\ref{fig:fb15k237_effect_training_assumption_loss_fct} shows that for both \ac{bcel} and \ac{spl} (we focus here only on these two loss functions since they have been trained with both training approaches), the \ac{lcwa} obtains significantly higher results, but they express a high variance at the same time.
-Figures~\ref{fig:fb15k237_ta_model_loss_fct} and \ref{fig:fb15k237loss_fct_each_model} (Appendix) illustrate that some interaction models benefit from one of the training approaches, whereas others show similar performance with both.
-For instance, it can be observed that RotatE and TransE perform better in combination with the \ac{lcwa} approach for both loss functions, whereas ERMLP achieves comparable results for both training approaches.
+\textbf{Impact of the Training Approach} Figure~\ref{fig:summary_fb15k237} shows that for both, \ac{bcel} and \ac{spl}, the \ac{lcwa} obtains significantly higher results, but they express a high variance at the same time.
+Figures~\ref{fig:fb15k237_ta_model_loss_fct} and \ref{fig:fb15k237loss_fct_each_model} (Appendix \pageref{fig:fb15k237loss_fct_each_model}) illustrate that some interaction models are extremely sensitive to the choice of the training approaches.
+For instance, it can be observed that RotatE, TransE, and TuckER suffer when trained together with the \ac{slcwa} for both loss functions.
+Table~\ref{best_models_fb15k237} (Appendix \pageref{best_models_fb15k237}) shows that most of the interaction models obtain their best performance on FB15K-237 when trained together with the \ac{lcwa}.